NEITGNART/MY_COIN/front-end-app/README.md

-# Create a file .evn with the following
+# Create a file .env with the following

 ## Config for 1st localhost